Genetic Counselling

 4. Reasons to request genetic counseling:

-When there is a family history of a hereditary disease or cancer.
+When there is a family history of hereditary disease or cancer.

 Metabolic disruptions that occur in the newborn or the infant within the first hours or weeks of life, with many manifestations as hypotonia (body flabbiness), “unusual” smell, persistent vomiting, weight gain difficulty, respiratory distress, jaundice (yellowing of the skin), hepatomegaly (enlarged liver), lethargy, coma, unexplained bleeding and, in some cases, convulsive seizures (abnormal involuntary movements) that are difficult to control.

-Intellectual disability or developmental delay, as well as when the delay is associated with mild dysmorphic signs.
+Mental retardation or developmental delay or also when the latter is associated with minor dysmorphic signs.

 Short stature or growth disorders.